butterygg/lp_analysis/chain_tvl__solana__il_report__lt_2025-09-02.md

 _Windows strictly earlier than **2025-09-02**.
 All figures exclude trading fees._

 ## Data Source
-**Profile Question:** Use the DefiLlama API historical chain TVL endpoint at https://api.llama.fi/v2/historicalChainTvl/Solana and answer with the Solana chain total TVL in USD on {MARKET_END_DATE_UTC}.
+**Profile Question:** Use the DefiLlama API historical chain TVL endpoint at https://api.llama.fi/v2/historicalChainTvl/Solana.
+Return the Solana chain total TVL in USD from the record with the greatest timestamp at or before {MARKET_END_DATE_UTC} (UTC).

 ## Market Structure
 Each market contains **UP** and **DOWN** tokens representing directional bets on changes in the underlying metric: